+We expect to return to conducting these studies in person when COVID-19 restrictions are lifted.
 If you think your organization would like to get involved in our research, or if you’d like to find out more, please get in touch!
-You can email us at email@example.com.
+You can email us at firstname.lastname@example.org.

 Preschool Directors & School Principals

 What do I do with returned consent forms?

 Please collect the consent forms, and once you are ready with them, you are welcome to call us at 860-685-3588 so we can schedule an appointment.
 Otherwise, we will follow up with you in a few weeks to figure out a time for a visit that will work for you.